Are you a newcomer to the field of automation, or are you an experienced user intending to learn more about the topic?

 4) Make notes, leave comments

 During PLC programming, it is easy to lose track of the code, especially when working on complex projects containing dozens of function blocks or hundreds of lines of code.
-For an easier orientation in the code, we recommend to write down notes describing I/O designations, a functionality of a function block, a short guide for the code etc. With such notes, you can easily orient yourself in the code even after a longer time period and also make the project accessible to other users such as colleagues, maintenance crews or customers.
+For easier orientation in the code, we recommend to write down notes describing I/O designations, the functionality of a function block, a short guide for the code, etc. With such notes, you can easily orient yourself in the code even after a longer time period and also make the project accessible to other users such as colleagues, maintenance crews, or customers.
 When used frequently, a string of comments can then form up a comprehensible "manual" for the project, describing in detail its functionality.
 In the case of function blocks, you can insert comments into the Mervis IDE interface.
 ST users then can write their comments directly into the code.

 An example of a comment in the Mervis IDE